Asymptotic behavior of the Brownian frog model: Passage time and containing a ball

 where the number of frogs is given by finding the number of cubes of side length $n^{(b-\beta)^D}$ within $n^b$ of a point.
 Since the exponent for $n$ is positive, this implies that if we divide $[-n,n]^d$ into cubes of side $r/\sqrt{d}$ then wehp each tiny cube is visited by an awake frog by time $T_1 + T_D$, and hence all the frogs in $[-n,n]^d$ are awake by time $(D+1)T_1$.

-In $d=2$, from \cite{sausage1} we see that the probability that the volume of the sausage is being smaller than $b t/\log t$ is only $\exp(-\gamma(b) \log n)$, where $\gamma(b)\to\infty$ as $b\to0$.
+In $d=2$, from \cite[(1.5)]{sausage1} we see that the probability that the volume of the sausage is smaller than $b t/\log t$ is only $\exp(-\gamma(b) \log t)$, where $\gamma(b)\to\infty$ as $b\to0$.
 So, instead of the sausage volume being at least $n^{2-2\ep}$ wehp, this only holds wvhp.
 Since the number of squares used in the construction is only polynomial in $n$, this wvhp result is enough to repeat the previous proof. \end{proof}

-This result is enough to meet the conditions of Theorem \ref{thm:liggett} and to get the existence of a speed, but the statement of \thref{lem:step1} is not strong enough to say that the process containing a linearly expanding ball.
+This result is enough to meet the conditions of Theorem \ref{thm:liggett} and to get the existence of a speed, but the statement of \thref{lem:step1} is not strong enough to say that the process contains a linearly expanding ball.
 However, we will now build on this result to get the containment of a linearly expanding ball as desired.
+The proof goes by covering the ball of radius $n$ with smaller balls along which the process covers linearly.
+This happens simultaneously in all directions whp, thus covering the entire ball (See Figure \ref{fig:small_ball}).

 \begin{proof}[Proof of \thref{prop:lower}]

 Let $L = \{t e_1 \colon t \geq 0\}$ with $e_1$ the standard unit vector.
 For $n \ge 0$ let $x_n$ be closest point in $\mathcal P$ to $ne_1$.
 Let $s=d/2+\alpha/2$ with $\alpha > 0$ small and let